 I also made an alternate version.
 This didn’t require any painting at all!
 I picked out a couple red leaves and glued it all together.

-I kind of wished I’d drawn some little feet on it.
+I kind of wished I’d drawn some little feet on my bat (above).
 You could even draw a tree and glue him hanging upside down!